samKHa92/TalentTrek/README.md

 1. **User opens the dashboard** and sees a list of available sources (LinkedIn, python.org, WeWorkRemotely, etc.).
 2. **User enters a keyword** (e.g., `python developer`).
 3. **User selects one or more sources** to search in.
-4. **User clicks "Scrape Selected Sources"**.
+4. **User clicks "Scrape Jobs"**.
 The backend scrapes all selected sources using the keyword and returns the results.
 5. **Results are shown in a table** with job title, company, location, source, and link.
+6. **User can click "Save Report"** to save all scraped jobs as a report for future reference.

 ### API Endpoints